For Prospective Authors

 - Book formats.
 Our paperbacks are 6” x 9” (15.24cm x 22.86cm), and are printed on high-quality paper with four-color covers and interiors.
-Our ebooks come in four DRM-free digital formats: PDF, ePUB (for iPads), MOBI (for Kindles), and DAISY (for people with impaired vision).
+Our ebooks come in three DRM-free digital formats: ePUB (for iPads), MOBI (for Kindles), and DAISY (for people with impaired vision).

 - Distribution.
 We sell directly via our website and fulfill orders globally.
 We also sell via Amazon and via retailers and wholesalers that do business with Ingram Publisher Services.

 - Covers.
 We’re glad to have your input, but the final design up to us.
 We’ve worked with the acclaimed design team from The Heads of State to develop each of our covers.

 Unless you have a fully fleshed-out book proposal to share, please complete our one-page “pre-proposal” (details here).
 It’s short, but it’s not easy: your challenge is to communicate the essence and value of your idea—and your voice and tone—within some tight constraints.